idvorkin/idvorkin.github.io/_d/2010-2-15-2016-Misc-Uncategorized.md

 ## Quotes:

 - Half the pressure, twice the speed - do it without stress/pressure, but do it quickly.
+- Length of minute depends on what side of the bathroom you are in

 Focusing on quality of life